 A place for everyone

-The new campus will be a place for anyone interested in the interface between culture and science.
+The new University Quarter will be a place for anyone interested in the interface between culture and science.
 Interaction with the city is an inextricable element of academic life, especially in the Humanities.

 Collaboration between the various disciplines within the faculty and with society has become a matter of routine.
 This collaboration is conducted in many forms: from a Russian exhibition text in the Stedelijk Museum Amsterdam and work placement positions in EYE to 3D reconstructions of Amsterdam's city centre for the Amsterdam Museum.